MDPE, HDPE, HPPE - Polyethylene Pipe and FIttings

 PE pipe tends to come in three main colours;

-Yellow - Used for gas, yellow PE pipe is, unlike standard PE, not gas permeable and is manufactured with
+- Yellow - Used for gas, yellow PE pipe is, unlike standard PE, not gas permeable and is manufactured with a special lining.

 We do not supply yellow gas PE pipe and fittings.